MathBases/MathBases/_databases/le-superficie-algebriche.md

   - downloadable
 ---

-This database contains the best work of Noether and Euler, in one corpus.
+This database visualizes the classification of minimal smooth compact complex algebraic surfaces.

-Here are some examples of the amazing objects within:

-- All finite rings
-- All quadratic forms
+For each entry we compute and display several invariants, such as Kodaira dimension, Chern numbers, irregularity, Betti numbers, the Hodge diamond, and more.